Skip to main content

 Potential adverse events include, but are not limited to, the following:

-• Arrhythmias, including ventricular fibrillation
+• Arrhythmia, including ventricular fibrillation or heart block

 • Cardiac tamponade/pericardial effusion